llmware-ai/llmware/README.md

 - **SLIM model series:** small, specialized models fine-tuned for function calling and multi-step, multi-model Agent workflows.
 - **DRAGON model series:**  Production-grade RAG-optimized 6-9B parameter models - "Delivering RAG on ..." the leading foundation base models.
 - **BLING model series:**  Small CPU-based RAG-optimized, instruct-following 1B-5B parameter models.
-- **Industry BERT models:**  out-of-the-box custom trained sentence transformer embedding models fine-tuned for the following industries:  Insurance, Contracts, Asset Management, SEC.
+- **Industry BERT models:**  out-of-the-box custom-trained sentence transformer embedding models fine-tuned for the following industries:  Insurance, Contracts, Asset Management, SEC.
-- **GGUF Quantization:** we provide 'gguf' and 'tool' versions of many SLIM, DRAGON and BLING models, optimized for CPU deployment.
+- **GGUF Quantization:** We provide 'gguf' and 'tool' versions of many SLIM, DRAGON, and BLING models, optimized for CPU deployment.

-## Using LLMs and setting-up API keys & secrets
+## Using LLMs and setting up API keys & secrets

-LLMWare is an open platform and supports a wide range of open source and proprietary models.
+LLMWare is an open platform and supports a wide range of open-source and proprietary models.
 To use LLMWare, you do not need to use any proprietary LLM - we would encourage you to experiment with [SLIM](https://www.huggingface.co/llmware/), [BLING](https://huggingface.co/llmware), [DRAGON](https://huggingface.co/llmware), [Industry-BERT](https://huggingface.co/llmware), the GGUF examples, along with bringing in your favorite models from HuggingFace and Sentence Transformers.

 If you would like to use a proprietary model, you will need to provide your own API Keys.
-API keys and secrets for models, aws, and pinecone can be set-up for use in environment variables or passed directly to method calls.
+API keys and secrets for models, aws, and pinecone can be set up for use in environment variables or passed directly to method calls.

 <details>

 <summary> ✨  <b>Roadmap - Where are we going ... </b>  </summary>

-- 💡 Making it easy to deploy fine-tuned open source models to build state-of-the-art RAG workflows
+- 💡 Making it easy to deploy fine-tuned open-source models to build state-of-the-art RAG workflows
 - 💡 Private cloud - keeping documents, data pipelines, data stores, and models safe and secure
 - 💡 Model quantization, especially GGUF, and democratizing the game-changing use of 1-9B CPU-based LLMs
-- 💡 Developing small specialized RAG optimized LLMs between 1B-9B parameters
+- 💡 Developing small specialized RAG-optimized LLMs between 1B-9B parameters
 - 💡 Industry-specific LLMs, embedding models and processes to support core knowledge-based use cases
 - 💡 Enterprise scalability - containerization, worker deployments and Kubernetes
 - 💡 Integration of SQL and other scale enterprise data sources